Danilo-Acosta5389/Safari-web-debug-tool/README.md

 Simply follow these steps:

-1. Clone repository and open with editor.
+1. Open with editor.
-2. in project root, run: `npm install`
+2. in project root and in terminal run: `npm install`
 3. Make sure your web app is already running and you have the url, example: it is running on `http://localhost:3000/`
-4. Open the file `test/browser.ts` and change the port number to the port your app is running on.
+4. Open the file `test/browser.ts` and change the port number to the port your app is currently running on.
-5. Run the project using: `npm run test:safari`
+5. Run the project using: `npm run test:safari` or `npm run test:chrome` or `npm run test:firefox`

 The tool will open two windows, one where you can see your app running and the second a controller for the tool.
 You can also open inspector tool, just like in the web browser.